nasa-jpl/captoolkit/RECIPE.md

-"*Widespread slowdown in thinning rates of West Antarctic Ice Shelves*, Paolo et al. (2023), *The Cryosphere*", and it is provided "as is" merely to illustrate the numerous steps in the inversion procedure and to show examples of some code (argument) signatures.
+"*Widespread slowdown in thinning rates of West Antarctic Ice Shelves*, Paolo et al. (2023), *The Cryosphere*", and it is provided "as is" merely to illustrate the numerous steps in the inversion procedure and to show examples of code (argument) signatures.

 Paper: <URL>
 Code: https://github.com/nasa-jpl/captoolkit